Learn about content authoring, categorization, and publishing within FORGE.*

 Graphic assets

-The FORGE Graphic Asset Dashboard manages as a file manager any visual that enriches the page beyond the content: banners, logos, etc. It's up to the front end implementation to locate those visuals in the front end.
+The FORGE Graphic Asset Dashboard is a file manager for any visual that enriches the page beyond the content: banners, logos, etc. It's up to the front-end implementation to locate those visuals in the back-end.

 Being a file manager, producers may also decide – by collaborating with technical administrators of FORGE – to make those visuals available as a part of custom editorial entities (visit the Editorial entity types page for more information).